danielbodnar/awesome-stars/BY-LANG.md

 ## Others

+- [firstcontributions/first-contributions](https://github.com/firstcontributions/first-contributions) - 🚀✨ Help beginners to contribute to open source projects
+- [Olshansk/interview](https://github.com/Olshansk/interview) - Everything you need to prepare for your technical interview
+- [antonio-morales/Fuzzing101](https://github.com/antonio-morales/Fuzzing101) - An step by step fuzzing tutorial.
+A GitHub Security Lab initiative
+- [kevinslin/open-cdk](https://github.com/kevinslin/open-cdk) - This guide is an opinionated set of tips and best practices for working with the AWS Cloud Development Kit
+- [kalaiser/awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK)
+- [org-formation/org-formation-reference](https://github.com/org-formation/org-formation-reference) - A reference architecture which aims to provide some best practices for any AWS Organization starting out using org-formation.
 - [Syndrizzle/hotfiles](https://github.com/Syndrizzle/hotfiles) - 🏠 A collection of personal configuration files for various rices I have made.
 - [ianramzy/decentralized-video-chat](https://github.com/ianramzy/decentralized-video-chat) - 🚀 Zipcall- Acquired @ 250k users 🚀 Peer to peer browser video calling platform with unmatched video quality and latency.
 - [aws-cloudformation/awesome-cloudformation](https://github.com/aws-cloudformation/awesome-cloudformation) - A curated list of resources and projects for working with AWS CloudFormation.